In Russia, some women demand return of their men from Ukraine front

 "We are all Russian here," one interrupted in a video clip posted online.
 "When will the mobilised be changed over?"

 "Of course there will be (a changeover).
 We will be victorious and all..."
-Milonov said.
+Mr Milonov said.

 "Oh, we have heard all that before," the woman interjected.

-"We have 1 percent of the population who are taking on the whole burden of the SVO at the front while the other 99% are preparing for New Year and having some fun," Andreeva said.
+"We have 1 per cent of the population who are taking on the whole burden of the SVO at the front while the other 99 per cent are preparing for New Year and having some fun," Mrs Andreeva said.

 "Having fun is not what is in stall for our boys or our families."
 REUTERS